What is a cultural experience in Ethiopia?

 Top Cultural Experiences in Ethiopia

-Buried deep below the surface, a long cross-peaks its squared-off sandstone head above a crumbled crevice.
-Surrounded by an unending network of winding tunnels and secret passageways that lead deeper and deeper into the earth, the rock-hewn churches of Lalibela were, for centuries, hidden along with their most prized possession...
+Buried deep below the surface, a long cross peaks its squared-off sandstone head above a crumbled crevice.
+Surrounded by an unending network of winding tunnels and secret passageways that lead deeper and deeper into the earth, the rock-hewn churches of Lalibela were, for centuries, unknown to the wider world, and housed one of Ethiopia's most prized possession.

-The spiritual epicentre of these rock churches in the Church of Saint George, the most famous of them all, and the most visually impressive.
+The spiritual epicentre of these rock churches is the Church of Saint George, the most famous church of in the town, and the most visually impressive.

 Experiencing the morning service in the rock churches is a once-in-a-lifetime experience.
 The nighttime services during Ethiopian Christmas are extraordinary, and once you've explored the churches in the centre of town, there are plenty of amazing cultural experiences on offer in the highlands around Lalibela.

 An ancient epicentre of power and politics

 Once the beating heart of a mighty empire that spanned for over a thousand years, Axum is famed for its 24-metre Stelae surrounded by a ring of smaller Obelisks.
 Built-in the 4th century by King Ezana, the 160-tonne monument had stood in place for over a thousand years, until the Italian occupation of Ethiopia would change the course of its fate.

 Having spent over 90 years away from its original home, the story of the Obelisks of Axum is as fascinating as the Obelisk itself.
 Discovered in 1935 by a group of Italian soldiers, the semi-submerged Obelisk was partially taken apart, and over two years was transported to Rome as a spoil of war.
 Re-erected in Portal Capea square, it spent the next few years on show, far from its home, waiting to return home.